On this page

 - If you have been awarded a fall fee deferment you will receive a spring fee deferment, if awarded aid for the spring term.

 - If you are a SAP Probation student from the fall term, then you must pass the fall grade check by meeting probation standards.
-If you don't, then your spring fee deferment will be removed.
+If you do not, then your spring fee deferment will be removed.

 Fee deferments can be located in the Holds section of your My Sac State Student Center, under "How to Keep Your Classes".
-If you do not have a fee deferment or if your financial aid has not disbursed by the end of the fee deferment, you are responsible for payment of tuition fees.
+If you do not have a fee deferment or if your financial aid has not disbursed by the time the fee deferment expires, you are responsible for payment of tuition fees.
 You may pay your tuition fees in full or make payment arrangements through the University's Installment Payment Plan program.

 There are no fee deferments for winter or summer intersessions.